 - motivated and able to follow a routine

 - able to show initiative and make decisions

-- able to work well independently, and as part of a team
+- able to work well independently, and in a team

 Useful experience for dairy farmers includes:

 - working in mechanical, maintenance or building industries

 - professional rural roles such as fertiliser sales representative, banker or stock agent.